shtse8/fluxus/memory-bank/progress.md

-# Progress: Fluxus (Docs: Combining Providers Examples Added)
+# Progress: Fluxus (Feature: `keepPreviousDataOnError` for `asyncProvider`)

 **Current Status:** Core provider implementations (`state`, `computed`, `async`, `stream`), basic React adapter, and core utilities (`pipe`, `debounce`) are functional.
-Cancellation features for async and stream providers have been implemented and tested.
-Documentation site with auto-deployment is set up, including pages for Riverpod comparison and a guide on combining providers **(now with examples for computed from async, async from state, utility usage, and streams from state)**.
+Cancellation features for async and stream providers have been implemented and tested. **Added `keepPreviousDataOnError` option to `asyncProvider`**.
+Documentation site with auto-deployment is set up, including pages for Riverpod comparison and a guide on combining providers (with examples).
 Initial refactoring phase addressing known issues and setting up linting/formatting is complete.
 Most `no-explicit-any` ESLint warnings have been addressed.
 Memory Bank is updated.
 Focus can shift towards further refinement, features, or documentation.

 **What Works:**

 - Project setup complete (`package.json`, `tsconfig.json`, `tsup.config.ts`).
-- Core types defined (`src/types.ts`), including `AsyncValue`, `ProviderOverride`, and `ProviderOptions`. `ScopeReader` now includes optional `signal`.
+- Core types defined (`src/types.ts`), including `AsyncValue`, `ProviderOverride`, `ProviderOptions`, and **`AsyncProviderOptions`**.
+  `ScopeReader` now includes optional `signal`.
 Most `any` types replaced.
 - `Scope` class implemented (`src/scope.ts`) with:
   - State management for different provider types.
   - `read()` method supporting overrides and improved error messages (with